Thermal Barrier Coatings (TBCs): Advanced Heat Protection for Industrial Applications

 Power Generation and Energy Sector Applications

-In the power generation industry, TBCs are extensively used to ensure the efficiency and safety of high-temperature operations.
+In the power generation industry, TBCs are extensively used to increase the engine efficiency.
 Their application on turbine blades and other components helps mitigate the risks of high-temperature operations, ultimately promoting sustainable and more efficient power generation.

 Linde's Thermal Barrier Coating Solutions